A “Rinse and Repeat” Playbook for Crushing Your Competitors

 For an example that involves time, consider a synagogue that holds services on Saturdays and uses PPC advertising to reach potential attendees.
 Most people looking for a synagogue to worship in are likely going to search on Friday or Saturday; you want to make sure your ads have good coverage during this time.
 By researching what competitors are paying and how much coverage they’re receiving, you can determine what your synagogue must bid to have ads show on these days.
 You can then set you maximum bid to the appropriate amount for Friday and Saturday, and bid much lower (or not at all) on the other days of the week when people aren’t looking for a place to worship.

 Implement Findings into Your SEM Strategies

-Conducting a comprehensive analysis of competitors SEM strategies is resource-intensive, for it takes time to identify competitors, and check their sites, social activity, search rankings, backlink profiles and PPC campaigns.
-However, at the end of the process, you know exactly what your team must do to succeed in search engine marketing.
+Conducting a comprehensive analysis of competitors’ SEM strategies is resource-intensive; it takes time to identify competitors, and check their sites, social activity, search rankings, backlink profiles and PPC campaigns.
+However, at the end of the process, you know exactly what SEM strategies you must use to succeed in search engine marketing.
 If you invest the time and other resources, the ROI can last for a long time.